 - Responding to journal referees.

-All requests must be submitted using the above "Request CTRI Services" link.
-Investigators must become CTRI members before submitting the requests.
-Up to four hours of assistance is available to CTRI members for grant preparation without recharge.
+All requests must be submitted using the above "Request ACTRI Services" link.
+Investigators must become ACTRI members before submitting the requests.
+Up to four hours of assistance is available to ACTRI members for grant preparation without recharge.
 After 4 hours, you will be charged the regular hourly rate.
 All investigators receiving biostatistics assistance during grant preparation are required to include biostatistics costs in the budgets for their grant proposals (a practice that usually strengthens the applications).

 Since we usually work on multiple projects at a time, advance notice is strongly encouraged.

 - For grant submissions that do not involve preliminary data analysis, at least one month advance notice is required.

 - For grant submissions involving preliminary data analysis as well as for abstract submissions, at least two months advance notice is required.
-It is CTRI policy that a statistical analysis plan be formally approved by our co-investigators before analysis is carried out.
+It is ACTRI policy that a statistical analysis plan be formally approved by our co-investigators before analysis is carried out.

-Free walk-in biostatistics consultation is available every Wednesday from 1 P.M. to 5 P.M. in the East Campus Office Building (ECOB), Room 1-056, Phone: 858-657-5149.
+New Walk-in Hours: Free walk-in biostatistics consultation is available every Wednesday from 3 P.M. to 5 P.M. in the Altman ACTRI Building, First Floor West, Room 515, Phone: 858-822-1837.
 No appointment is necessary; assistance is provided on a first-come, first-served basis.
 Note: these are intended as quick consults (typically within an hour) and sometimes serve educational purposes; they are not part of the finalized Quality Control work we provide that should be included in proposals and publications, etc.

 Frequently Asked Questions